Wave packet decompositions and sharp bilinear estimates for rough Hamiltonian flows: Bilinear estimates for rough Hamiltonian flows

 Let $A = \partial^2_{\xi} p_1(z,\eta)$ describe the leading order variation of the Hamiltonian flow for a fixed base point along frequencies.
 The transversality conditions \eqref{eq:NonDegeneracyTransversality} and \eqref{eq:NonDegeneracyTransversalityHomogeneous} become instances of

-The regularity assumptions with $\epsilon \ll \nu$ allow us to vary the parameters $z$ and $\xi_i$ without changing the condition.
+The regularity assumptions with $\epsilon_0 \ll \nu$ allow us to vary the parameters $z$ and $\xi_i$ without changing the condition.
 We refer to works by Lee--Vargas \cite{LeeVargas2010}, Bejenaru \cite{Bejenaru2017}, and Candy \cite{Candy2019} in the case of constant coefficients. \end{remark}

-\begin{remark}[Transversality~vs.~regularity] The regularity assumption \eqref{eq:MixedRegularity} with $\epsilon \ll \nu$ for small transversality parameter $\nu \ll 1$ seems to be a restrictive assumption.
+\begin{remark}[Transversality~vs.~regularity] The regularity assumption \eqref{eq:MixedRegularity} with $\epsilon_0 \ll \nu$ for small transversality parameter $\nu \ll 1$ seems to be a restrictive assumption.
 We note that in case of self-interactions $p_1 = p_2=p$ for wave $p= \sqrt{g^{ij} \xi_i \xi_j}$ or Schr\"odinger flows $p = g^{ij} \xi_i \xi_j$ with uniformly elliptic $(g^{ij})$ the transversality condition on the initial frequencies corresponds to $\nu$-separation for Schr\"odinger flows and to $\nu$-angle separation for wave flows.
 In the Schr\"odinger case, after a Galilean transform and parabolic rescaling we recover unit separation of the frequencies.
 Correspondingly, in the wave case, after a Lorentz transformation and rescaling, we recover unit angular separation.
-Notably, the regularity assumptions require additional considerations, and the full discussion is postponed to later work. \end{remark}
+The regularity assumptions for the rescaled flows require careful inspection, and the full discussion is postponed to Section \ref{subsection:SelfInteractions}. \end{remark}